When does vapor pressure deficit drive or reduce evapotranspiration?

-\begin{itemize} \item For optimal behavior (n, m = 1/2) the ET-VPD curve will be concave up regardless of the magnitude of the plant constants $g_1$ and $uWUE$.
-Therefore, the general concave up nature of our results, given an assumption of optimal behavior, is insensitive to plant type. \item For all physically possible exponents of VPD dependence ($n, m$), whether the solution is concave up or concave down does not depend on $uWUE$. \item In general, increasing the exponent of VPD dependence increases the likelihood of a concave down result.
-Additionally, as the exponent of VPD dependence increases from the optimum value of 1/2, whether the curve is concave upward or concave downward becomes a function of the plant specific slope parameter $g_*$, through non-dimensional VPD ($VPD^m/g_*$).
-Because the exponent of the VPD dependencies is capable of altering the fundamental shape of ET-VPD dependence, future research investment in understanding the exact VPD dependence of stomatal conductance, and further reconciliation of empirical and theoretical stomatal and ecosystem behavior should be prioritized. \end{itemize} While it is possible that in the future some other form of VPD dependence is derived, at present \cite{MEDLYN_2011} and \cite{Zhou_2014} firmly established n=m=1/2 as the most likely candidate given current theory and empirical data.
+While it is possible (and even likely) that in the future some other form of VPD dependence is derived, at present \cite{MEDLYN_2011} and \cite{Zhou_2014} established n=m=1/2 as the most likely candidate given current theory and empirical data.
 Additionally, we argue that a concave up result matches physical intuition more than a concave down result.